ShaswataG/pdf-assistant/README.md

     npm install
     ```

-3. Create a `.env` file in the root of the frontend directory:
+3. Create a `.env` file in the root of the client directory:
     ```
     VITE_API_URL=http://localhost:8000
     ```